 The time required for development changes takes around three days to a few weeks, based on the species and also the temperature, sort and amount of food accessible.

-PUPA STAGE: The pupa forms a capsule-like case, the puparium, inside which the transformation from larvae to adult happens.
+PUPA STAGE: The pupa forms a capsule-like case, the puparium, in which the transformation from larvae to adult happens.
 This normally takes 2–10 days, toward the end of which the fly pushes open the top of the case and works out and up to the surface.
 Soon after rise the fly spreads its wings and the body dries and solidifies.

-ADULT STAGE: The adult fly is dark, 6–9mm long and has four dull stripes running longwise on the back.
+ADULT STAGE: The adult fly is dark, 6–9mm long and has four dull stripes running longwise in the back.
 A couple days slip by before the adult is equipped for reproduction.
 Under characteristic conditions an adult female once in a while lays eggs more than five times, and from time to time lays more than 120–130 eggs on every occasion.